 We must be honest with ourselves.
 For me, there is a raging war between the fruit of the Spirit and the lust of the flesh both battling for control.
 What about you?
 Personally, I self-reflect to seek insight about my behavior, my values, and my spiritual growth.
 On the other hand, I self-examine to stay aware and improve in my words, conversations, charity, spirit and faith.
 Both are related and necessary for spiritual growth.
 My prayer is to aggressively cultivate the fruit of the Spirit and subdue the lust of the flesh.

-The flesh desires what is contrary to the Spirit, and that the Spirit what is conrary to the flesh.
-The lust of the flesh feed from our thougths.
+The flesh desires what is contrary to the Spirit, and that the Spirit what is contrary to the flesh.
+The lust of the flesh feed from our thoughts.
 I reiterate the outcome of internal battles depend on the one we feed the most.

-What Are The Fruit of the Spirit?
+The Fruit of the Spirit.
 “The fruit of the Spirit is love, joy, peace, long, suffering, gentleness, goodness, faith, meekness, temperance: against there is no such law” ~ Galatians 5:22-23.

 “And they that are Christ’s have crucified the flesh with the affections and lusts.
 If we live in the Spirit we must also walk in the Spirit.
 Let us not be desirous of vain glory, provoking and envying one another” ~ Galatians 5:24-26.